-When Meghalaya attained a separate statehood and Shillong became the capital of Meghalaya, a new capital in Dispur has since been built for Assam.
+When Meghalaya attained a separate statehood and Shillong became the capital of Meghalaya, a new capital at Dispur, in Guwahati has since been built for Assam.

 All over the landscape of Assam, we see local ponds called Dongs.
 They have been indigenously built by the Bodo tribes of Assam to harvest rain water.

-Brahmaputra being such a big river that flowed in the center of Assam, as its arterial river, the boats men on the Brahmaputra are called Majhi.
+Brahmaputra being such a big river that flowed in the center of Assam, as its arterial river, the boatmen on the Brahmaputra are called Majhi.

 Majhi ferrying Boat